 J-PJ: It is his stylistics.
 It reflects the complexity of his thought process.
 All these difficult, long sentences.
-In the translation his stylistics were flattened, repetitions were removed, one sentence turned into three.
+In the translations his stylistics were flattened, repetitions were removed, one sentence turned into three.

 I was very surprised by his “heavyweight” style – it is not clumsiness, he does not write poorly, but it is his distinctive style.
 These repeats are all meaningful.
 The complex structure is also meaningful.

 I had to understand why this is so brilliant?
-This is my work – I analyze the text and preferably the texts of those authors who I am more fond of than others.
+This is my work – I analyze the text and preferably the texts of those authors who I am more fond of.

 This is the mystery of literary taste, taste of works of art.

 Dostoyevsky is one of the biggest European writers of his time, 19th century and in general.
 He revolutionized the art of a novel, a new type of novel emerged – in Russia.

 A new type of novel is what I said about the genres.
 Which genre does “Crime and Punishment” belong to?
 Is it a novel?
 A feuilleton?
 An adventure novel?
 A psychological novel?
 There is no definite answer.

 It seems to me that the genres were defined in Europe and suddenly Dostoevsky offered what Bakhtin called a “polyphonic novel”.
 It is a completely different genre.
 And the writers of that time turned their attention to it, starting with Andre Gide.

 And thematically, philosophical questions on causeless action, or inexcusable crime were asked.